Perelman Performing Arts Center: Redesign

 By September 2014, Gehry Associates were no longer connected with the project.
 Plans were proceeding for the choice of a new architect and future programming for a 2019 opening.
 Gehry's design was scrapped; the board of the Performing Arts Center planned to choose a new design from one of three other architects.
-This change came after Maggie Boepple, the president of the Performing Arts Center appointed in 2012, was said to have disapproved of Gehry's work.
+This change came after Boepple was said to have disapproved of Gehry's work.

 In July 2015, it was reported that the construction budget for the Performing Arts Center was to be reduced from $350 million to $200 million.
-The Lower Manhattan Development Corporation (LMDC) announced at a board meeting that the $99 million in federal funds committed to the project was contingent on the arts center's leaders’ "producing an affordable design and a viable plan for raising the remaining money from private sources."
-In November 2015, the Performing Arts Center announced that they had awarded the design architect contract to Joshua Ramus of REX, with the firm Davis Brody Bond to serve as executive architect.
+The Lower Manhattan Development Corporation (LMDC) announced at a board meeting that the $99 million in federal funds committed to the project was contingent on the arts center's leaders' "producing an affordable design and a viable plan for raising the remaining money from private sources".
+In November 2015, the Performing Arts Center announced that they had awarded the design architect contract to Joshua Ramus of REX, with the firm Davis Brody Bond serving as executive architect.

 On March 3, 2016, the permanent PATH station building opened one block to the south, and the temporary entrance was closed.
 The opening of the new station building allowed the temporary station entrance to be demolished in August of that year.
 This, in turn, allowed the construction of the Performing Arts Center on the site.

 On June 29, 2016, billionaire Ronald Perelman donated $75 million to the construction and endowment of the Performing Arts Center at the World Trade Center.
-Because of his contribution to the facility, the center was renamed after him.
-In September 2016, Barbra Streisand was named the center's chairwoman of the board.
+The donation funded part of the Performing Arts Center's construction, as well as provided an endowment and funded the operations.
+The center was renamed for Perelman.
+The project also received $130 million from Michael Bloomberg (although this was not disclosed until 2023) and had previously obtained $100 million from the LMDC.
+In September 2016, Barbra Streisand was named the chairwoman of the center's board.
 The concept art for the new building was revealed that month, with mostly positive reviews from architecture critics.
 On March 27, 2017, it was announced that construction would be delayed due to ongoing disputes between the Lower Manhattan Development Corporation (LMDC) and the Port Authority regarding funding for the project.